earchibong/devops_projects/kubernetes.md

 <br>

-## PART Six: Generating the Data Encryption Config and Key
+## PART SIX: Generating the Data Encryption Config and Key

 Kubernetes stores a variety of data including cluster state, application configurations, and secrets.
 Kubernetes supports the ability to encrypt cluster data at rest.